csc-fw/dcfeb3a/ipcore_dir/readout_la_readme.txt

-The following files were generated for 'readout_la' in directory C:\Users\bylsma\Projects\DCFEB\firmware\dcfeb_f3.0\ipcore_dir\
+The following files were generated for 'readout_la' in directory C:\Users\bylsma\Projects\DCFEB\firmware\ISE_14.6\dcfeb_f3a\ipcore_dir\

-readout_la.asy:
-   Graphical symbol information file.
-Used by the ISE tools and some third party tools to create a symbol representing the core.

-readout_la.cdc:
-   Please see the core data sheet.

-readout_la.gise:
-   ISE Project Navigator support file.
-This is a generated file and should not be edited directly.

-readout_la.ngc:
-   Binary Xilinx implementation netlist file containing the information required to implement the module in a Xilinx (R) FPGA.

-readout_la.v:
-   Verilog wrapper file provided to support functional simulation.
-   This file contains simulation model customization data that is passed to a parameterized simulation model for the core.

-readout_la.veo:
-   VEO template file containing code that can be used as a model for instantiating a CORE Generator module in a Verilog design.

-readout_la.vhd:
-   VHDL wrapper file provided to support functional simulation.
-This file contains simulation model customization data that is passed to a parameterized simulation model for the core.

-readout_la.vho:
-   VHO template file containing code that can be used as a model for instantiating a CORE Generator module in a VHDL design.

-readout_la.xco:
-   CORE Generator input file containing the parameters used to regenerate a core.

-readout_la.xise:
-   ISE Project Navigator support file.
-This is a generated file and should not be edited directly.

-readout_la_readme.txt:
-   Text file indicating the files generated and how they are used.

-readout_la_xmdf.tcl:
-   ISE Project Navigator interface file.
-ISE uses this file to determine how the files output by CORE Generator for the core can be integrated into your ISE project.

-readout_la_flist.txt:
+XCO file generator:
+   Generate an XCO file for compatibility with legacy flows.

+   * readout_la.xco

+Creates an implementation netlist:
+   Creates an implementation netlist for the IP.

+   * readout_la.cdc
+   * readout_la.constraints/readout_la.ucf
+   * readout_la.constraints/readout_la.xdc
+   * readout_la.ncf
+   * readout_la.ngc
+   * readout_la.ucf
+   * readout_la.v
+   * readout_la.veo
+   * readout_la.xdc
+   * readout_la_xmdf.tcl

+IP Symbol Generator:
+   Generate an IP symbol based on the current project options'.

+   * readout_la.asy

+SYM file generator:
+   Generate a SYM file for compatibility with legacy flows

+   * readout_la.sym

+Generate ISE subproject:
+   Create an ISE subproject for use when including this core in ISE designs

+   * _xmsgs/pn_parser.xmsgs
+   * readout_la.gise
+   * readout_la.xise

+Deliver Readme:
+   Readme file for the IP.

+   * readout_la_readme.txt

+Generate FLIST file:
    Text file listing all of the output files produced when a customized core was generated in the CORE Generator.

+   * readout_la_flist.txt

 Please see the Xilinx CORE Generator online help for further details on generated files and how to use them.